 An alternative approach to performing exhaustive searches is to overcome the problem of having a very stringent threshold by restricting the search to a few candidate loci.
-Using this strategy, there are some examples of epistasis with strong statistical support, and many examples with weak statistical support in the literature.
+Candidate loci are typically chosen because either they are suspected to have a biological role in the trait of interest, or because they have statistical evidence for additive effects from previous GWASs.
+Arising from these strategies are some examples of epistasis with strong statistical support, many examples with weak statistical support, and a few reports that declare no evidence for epistasis.

-The sheer volume of reports of epistasis is exemplified by an important study by Combarros et al.98, where they collated data from over 100 publications that reported epistasis of some form influencing Alzheimer’s disease (and related traits such as age of onset).
-These reports comprised multiple experimental designs, sample sizes, and statistical methods, but they demonstrate that, using a standardized statistical test, 27 had interaction terms at the nominal significance level of p < 0.05 (mostly involving APOE4).
-Though, ostensibly, this is more than what is expected by chance, Combarros et al. pointed out that there are many limitations to how these studies were conducted, notably, most of the studies did not adjust for relevant covariates, nor did they show evidence of replication.
+Reports for putative interactions in studies driven by biological hypotheses are rife.
+The sheer volume of reports of epistasis is exemplified by an important study by Combarros et al.98, where they collated data from over 100 publications that reported epistasis of some form influencing the risk of Alzheimer’s disease (and related traits such as its age of onset).
+These reports comprised multiple experimental designs, sample sizes, and statistical methods, but they demonstrate that, using a standardized statistical test, 27 of the putative pairs of SNPs had interaction terms at the nominal significance level of P < 0.05 (mostly involving the pathogenic ε4 allele of apolipoprotein E (APOE4).
+Although, ostensibly, this is more than what is expected by chance, Combarros et al. pointed out that there are many limitations to how these studies were conducted; notably, most of the studies did not adjust for relevant covariates or potential confounding from population stratification, nor did they show evidence of replication.

-The Epistasis Project was created for this reason, to provide a regularised framework for replication of claims of epistasis in a large, well-controlled study.
-To date, a few reports of epistasis from candidate gene studies have been discovered99–101 or shown to replicate102 in the Epistasis Project cohort, but perhaps the main conclusion from this work is that one must be cautious in reporting or interpreting epistasis because it appears that in the absence of solid replication we cannot refute the argument that the results are consistent with the majority being false positives.
+Owing to the variability in design and reproducibility of epistasis studies, the Epistasis Project was created to provide a regularised framework for replication of claims of epistasis in a large, well-controlled study.
+To date, a few reports of epistasis from candidate gene studies have been discovered99–101 or shown to replicate102 in the Epistasis Project cohort, but perhaps the main conclusion from this work is that epistasis must be cautiously reported and interpreted because in the absence of solid replication the majority of identified epistatic interactions might be false positives.

 Beyond the Epistasis Project other statistically robust examples of epistasis have also been shown.
-For example, Rhinn et al.103 designed a study to identify differential gene expression caused by APOE4 and independent of APOE4 in conferring a risk for late onset Alzheimer’s disease.
-In doing so, they demonstrated two genetic interactions where SNPs regulating FYN and RNF219 each decreased the risk of Alzheimer’s in APOE4 non-carriers, but not in APOE4 carriers.
+For example, Rhinn et al.103 designed a study to identify differential gene expression caused by APOE4 and independent of APOE4 in conferring a risk for late-onset Alzheimer’s disease.
+In doing so, they demonstrated two genetic interactions where SNPs regulating FYN and RNF219 each decreased the risk of Alzheimer’s disease in APOE4 non-carriers, but not in APOE4 carriers.
 This finding was also statistically replicated in independent samples.
-The strategy of restricting the search to genetic effects that control endophenotypes that are involved in the trait of interest is an attractive idea, because it is expected that genetic effects influencing endophenotypes will be larger than those influencing higher-order traits, perhaps due to their less polygenic architecture.
+The successful strategy of restricting the search to genetic effects that control endophenotypes resonates with the outcomes from many of the hypothesis-free studies, supporting the notion that examples of functional epistasis exhibit relatively little non-additive variance, thus making them hard to identify in highly polygenic complex traits.